signaldatascience/R-curriculum/src/week2/day1/self-assessment.md

 Libraries you will find useful: `ggplot2`, `psych`, `dplyr`.

-Don't worry if you can't figure out some of the questions or if it seems like you'll need more than 90 minutes to finish the self-assessment.
+Don't worry if you can't figure out some of the questions or if it seems like you'll need more than the allotted time to finish the self-assessment.
 Just put in your best effort!

 Part 1: R and Probability
 -------------------------